Pratyush-3003/Social-Media-Parsing/README.md

 Allows sorting of media and exporting results

 📦 Libraries Used
-Library	Purpose
-streamlit	Web UI framework
+streamlit
-httpx	HTTP requests to Instagram API json	Handling JSON responses
-PIL	Displaying images in the UI time	Formatting timestamps
-BytesIO	For loading profile images from binary data
+httpx
+json
+PIL
+time
+BytesIO